mustafaKamal-fe/mongoose-playground/readme.md

+# Monogoose Playground For All?

+## How to use?

+See project branches.

-# How to build this project skeleton?
+## How to build node-TS project ASAP?

 - Run `npm init` with proper fields naming.
 - Now to use `Typescript` we need to install it: